 Faith in Jesus Christ as Savior and Lord is the integrating factor in the curriculum at Concordia University Texas.
-The campus community is invited to attend Chapel daily for worship from 11:00 to 11:20 a.m.; the campus pastor and students lead a Sunday evening worship service; students organize additional worship experiences on a week night; and the chapel is open at all times for private meditation.
+The main campus community is invited to attend Chapel daily for worship during the Fall and Spring terms from 11:00 to 11:20 a.m. and at varying times during the Summer; the campus pastor and students lead a Sunday evening worship service; students organize additional worship experiences on a week night; and the chapel is open during the day for private meditation.
 Students are encouraged to participate actively in the worship life on campus and in one of the Austin area churches.